House of Representatives

 Big cats cannot be domesticated.
 Unlike companion animals who have been domesticated over centuries, big cats always retain their natural instinct to hunt and attack, no matter how they are raised.

-Since 1990, there have been at least 400 dangerous incidents involving captive big cats in 46 states and the District of Columbia.
-Big cats took the lives of five children and caused serious injuries to others, including lost limbs and other traumatic injuries.
-Captive big cats also killed 20 adults and mauled scores of others.
+There have been hundreds of dangerous incidents involving captive big cats in the United States.
+Big cats have taken the lives of at least five children and caused serious injuries to others, including lost limbs and other traumatic injuries.
+Captive big cats have also killed at least 20 adults and mauled scores of others.

 Animal Welfare Implications